seerbit/invoice-management-fastapi-seerbit-api/README.md

-# Invoice Management App with FastAPI and SeerBit API Integration
+# Invoice Management App with FastAPI and The SeerBit Invoice API Integration

 **Welcome to the Invoice Management App!**

-This project showcases a streamlined approach to creating, managing, and sending invoices through FastAPI and SeerBit API, with MongoDB as a backend database.
+This project showcases a streamlined approach to creating, managing, and sending invoices through FastAPI and The SeerBit Invoice API, with MongoDB as a backend database.
 With its core in simplicity and scalability, this app is designed for developers interested in building financial solutions that require secure, efficient payment and invoicing functionalities.

 ## Features